-Santa Rosa County is in the middle of one of the most active air traffic zones in the world, surrounded by military aviation installations and growing commercial operations.
+Santa Rosa County sits in one of the most active air traffic zones in the world, surrounded by military aviation installations and growing commercial operations.
 The area’s proximity to military-related IT research, development and testing has created an emerging cluster of IT and aerospace companies.

 It's really quite impossible to overstate the positive impact of military affairs on Santa Rosa County…and statewide.
 Florida's military and defense-related industries are critical to Florida's economy.
 The $52 billion industry is the state's third top economic sector behind tourism and agriculture; it tops the list in Santa Rosa County.